 SketchUp is one of a series of ways that BIM is introduced into CallisonRTKL workflows.
-It allows designers to quickly and easily turn ideas into built form in the virtual space.
+It allows designers to quickly and easily turn ideas into built forms in the virtual space.
 This quick visualization process allows stakeholders to move through fast-paced design stages in a streamlined way.
 Its ability to import and export multiple file formats allows us to utilize existing sources as much as possible in more heavy-weight BIM applications.

 How have you seen the design process evolve in recent years?

 Technology plays a prominent role in our everyday lives; using it to enable the creation and development of design is simply a natural progression of that role.
 At CallisonRTKL, we employ a variety of different applications to inform our decision-making.
 Keeping in line with the requirements and aspirations we have for each of our projects, a full suite of tools is invaluable to staying on track.
-They help us in many ways, from allowing us to better visualize proposed designs through to facilitating environmental analysis, design team coordination and design rationalization for optimum output.
+They help us in many ways, from allowing us to better visualize proposed designs to facilitating environmental analysis, design team coordination, and design rationalization for optimum output.